Dohchay: Casting

 Naga Chaitanya played the role of a conman and sported a different hairdo for the film.
 Kriti Sanon was selected as the female lead in late May 2014 after participating in a photo shoot with Naga Chaitanya.
 A press release on the day of the film's launch confirmed that Brahmanandam, Posani Krishna Murali, and Rao Ramesh are a part of the film's cast, while Ravi Babu, Praveen, Pooja Ramachandran, and Satya were also selected for important roles in this film.
 In late August 2014, Kriti Sanon said in an interview to The Times of India that the script was young, modern and had its own style because of which she accepted the film when she got the script.
 Naga Chaitanya's looks in the film were unveiled on 18, 20 and 22 November 2014.
 Madhuurima was cast for an item number which comes as a prelude to a crucial situation in the film.
-Nikesha Patel was initially approached for that song, which she refused, citing displeasure of similar offers.
+Nikeesha Patel was initially approached for that song, which she refused, citing displeasure of similar offers.